Mediation Attorneys in Lee's Summit, MO

 Content Reviewed by Kristin Siegel, JD | Attorney at Law

-Our trained Mediators serve Jackson, Clay, Cass, Platte, Johnson, Lafayette County, and Other Surrounding Counties.
 Mediation in Missouri is defined as a process in which a neutral third party facilitates communications between the parties to promote settlement.
+Mediation attorneys do not offer legal advice or make decisions on the dispute.
 Mediation is often mandatory, but the parties may voluntarily mediate their disputes without a court order.
-Mediation can be customized to address your specific dispute, whether it concerns the division of assets, child custody and parenting time, child support and spousal maintenance, or any combination.
+Mediation can be customized to address your specific dispute, whether it concerns the division of assets, child custody and parenting time, child support, and spousal maintenance, or any combination.
 Most importantly, a mediation is always neutral as lawyers are not permitted (mediator excluded) in the room during a settlement.

 How is Mediation Different than a Collaborative Law Approach?

-Our Mediation lawyers have assisted many clients with mediation in Missouri including Cass County, Clay County, Jackson County, Johnson County, Lafayette County, Platte County, and Other Surrounding Counties.
-Each mediation session varies in complexity and our lawyers offer services in handling divorce mediation, child custody mediation, child support mediation and other complex situations that arise.
-Our lawyers will review your situation to ensure it is appropriate for mediation and that we handle it in a timely, quick and affordable manner.
-Let our Lees Summit Missouri Mediators at Leonard Rodarte Siegel work for you.
-Contact us at 816-836-9950 or contact us online.
+At Leonard Rodarte Siegel LLC, our mediation attorneys have assisted many clients with mediation throughout Lee’s Summit and the Kansas City metro area.
+Each mediation session varies in complexity and our family law attorneys offer services in handling divorce mediation, child custody mediation, child support mediation, and other complex situations that arise.
+Our mediation lawyers will review your situation to ensure it is appropriate for mediation and that we handle it in a timely and affordable manner.
+Let our Missouri meditation lawyers at Leonard Rodarte Siegel LLC work for you.
+To schedule a mediation consultation, contact us today.